seminho77/WebEngineering/README.md

 ## Accessibility Report: Color Contrast

 ### Findings
-Using the **WAVE** tool, we identified **44 contrast errors** on the page.
+Using the **WAVE** tool, I identified **44 contrast errors** on the page.
 These errors were primarily due to insufficient contrast between text and background colors in various sections of the HTML, particularly:
 - The header, where white text was displayed on a light background.
 - The navigation, article, footer, and secondary sections, where dark text was displayed on a relatively dark background.

 ### Fixes
-To address these contrast issues, we made the following adjustments:
+To address these contrast issues, I made the following adjustments:

 1. **Background of the HTML**: Darkened the background color to improve contrast with white text in the header.
 ```css